Calgary Waldorf School

 The world, once exhibiting a magical wholeness, is now seen by the ten-year-old as broken into many parts.
 This is the appropriate time for studying fractions.
 Fractions are introduced with concrete objects to demonstrate truths before forming mental concepts.
 Fraction work continues with adding, subtracting, multiplying dividing, expanding and reducing.

-The study the animal kingdom affords the children an opportunity to study the relationships that exist between human and animals.
+The study the animal kingdom affords the children an opportunity to study the relationships that exist between humans and animals.